Personal Development

 - The World We Live In

-Each member of staff will be trained in the RSHE aspect of Personal Development and will then support students with the pre-planned and resourced topics.
+Each member of staff is trained in the RSHE aspect of Personal Development and support students with the pre-planned and resourced topics.

 Tutors cover topical Personal Development stories/issues in tutor time and during the compulsory and timetabled PD session and these can be focused on a specific topic and aim to contextualize the lesson-based learning of students, making them accessible, relatable and current affairs based.
 This encourages our students to gain a wider understanding of the world they live in and to debate differing views whilst respecting the views of others.
 The tutor role is pivotal and will allow for a sound platform for students to share ideas and broaden their position in society.